 Sin: In 2000 you gave birth to a baby girl.
 Did becoming a mother have any effect on your professional opinion?

-Asuka: In the first place ‘retirement’ was common in terms of marriage and childbirth until 2000, and I was frustrated by the fact that I could not understand the reason for the revival once I settled down.
-If I’m intending to return, I don’t have to retire at all.
-I think it’s okay to have marriage or maternity leave.
-I took pictures of pregnant woman–bound nudes, in order to repay a little bit of a trifling picture, such as when masochistic men leave, because it is a common practice for a mistress to stop after marriage or childbirth.
-My message for the next generation of young mistresses was that they should face masochism as a person.
-In addition, I was able to tell Gabi, the owner of Modern Creation during my stay in Germany about the way I am as a domina, and the differences in the values of the marriage system between Japan and Germany, and the differences in single mothers and welfare, which helped me to become the foundation of my SM life values.
+Asuka: In the first place ‘retirement’ for a female ‘queen’ (dominatrix) was common in terms of marriage and childbirth because masochistic men feel differently about you when you become pregnant and your stomach starts to show.
+I was frustrated by this, and if I was intending to return after childbirth, why should I retire at all?
+I think it’s okay to have ‘maternity leave’.
+I took pictures of pregnant woman–bound nudes in order to earn a little because the masochistic men were not coming.
+In Japan, it was common practice for a mistress to stop after marriage or childbirth.
+My message for the next generation of young mistresses was that they shouldn’t have to, and that we can change the attitude of society in Japan towards women.
+In addition, I was able to tell Gabi, the owner of Modern Creation during my stay in Germany about the way I am as a domina, and the differences in societal values between Japan and Germany, and the differences of single mothers and welfare, which helped me to become the foundation of my SM life values.

 Sin: You have worked with the photographer Nobuyoshi Araki, Chiaki Kano, Hiromi Saotome, Ranki Kazami, Rui Scarlet among many famous names in the Pink world.
 BAR-BARA in Kyoto has now been open for 24 years.
 What are your most cherished memories of your work and the people throughout these times?

 Asuka: It’s a relationship that’s been going on for 25 to 30 years, and it’s still not a part of our present life, so we’ll be working together if we have any connection, and I have got so many memories that I don’t know what to say.
 I still have to be stimulated and to grow further.